 Make sure that the people close to you know what has happened so that they will be able to give you that extra support you need to heal.

 Every day take time to simply rest.
-You can’t always have a nap because you don’t know how long your baby will sleep for, but you can always rest when they sleep.
-Resting means that you lay still, soften your muscle and let your thoughts become soft and dreamy.
+You can’t always have a nap because you don’t know how long your baby will sleep, but you can always rest when they sleep.
+Resting means that you lay still, soften your muscles, and let your thoughts become soft and dreamy.
 Resting is almost as restorative as sleep – but only if you think gentle positive thoughts.
 To help you with this, I’ve created a guided relaxation for new moms.
 You can listen to a preview below.
 If you like what you hear, you can purchase the entire album here.